mlanza/atomic/docs/protocols-for-dynamic-extension.md

 /* some variation of this repeats at line 490, 525, 1091, etc. */
 ```
-Protocols dodge the contention issue altogether because they're not vying to gain a foothold anywhere.
+Protocols dodge the name collision issue altogether because they're not vying for a foothold anywhere.

 They also guarantee a drop-in replacement couldn't possibly harm a third-party library.
 The original `ISliceable` protocol and its `slice` export exist unscathed in their original module.
 This is, again, because protocols, like functions, exist outside of the types they operate against.

 Atomic takes full advantage of this in its `core` and `shell` libraries.
 Both libraries define `ICollection.conj` and `IAssociative.assoc`.
 Both the protocol objects and their exported functions share identical names.
 This makes it possible to safely import both into a module and chose when to use one or the other.
+Same name, different identity.
+Just like there's probably more than one Jonathan Smith in the world.

 ```javascript
 import _ from "./libs/atomic_/core.js";